The Best Comprehensive Guide for Independent Insurance Brokers

 How To Become an Independent Insurance Broker in Five Steps

 For insurance brokers to sell insurance to their clients, they need to first be well-versed in insurance knowledge and obtain their license in the insurance area they are specializing in.
-These licenses are issued and regulated by the state they’re planning on operating in.
+These licenses are issued and regulated by the state where they’re planning to operate.

 Here are the five steps that you will need to follow in order to become an independent insurance broker:

 Although a high-school degree is adequate to apply for an insurance license, having an undergraduate degree will significantly improve your chances of finding employment with an insurance brokerage firm.